 Please contact a librarian with questions regarding the research process, locating the sources you need, and assistance in formatting reference citations.

-Secondary sources provide context and meaning, through analysis, commentary and interpretation of persons and events.
+Secondary sources provide context and meaning, through analysis, commentary and interpretation of persons and events as recording primary texts.
 Both primary and secondary sources are needed in historical research.

 Whereas an autobiography is a primary source, a biography is a secondary source.
 A government report may be a primary source; a newspaper article may be a secondary source.
 See the chart below for more examples.

 Works of art and architecture

 The chart below was created by the Libraries at Indiana University Bloomington on its guide for Identifying Primary & Secondary Sources.
 The chart illustrates possible uses of primary and secondary sources by discipline:

 |Discipline||Primary Source||Secondary Source|